Icinga/icinga2/doc/9-icinga2-api.md

     }

-### <a id="icinga2-api-config-management-create-config-stage"></a> Create Configuration to Package Stage
+### <a id="icinga2-api-config-management-create-config-stage"></a> Uploading configuration for a Config Package

+Configuration files in packages are managed in stages.
+Stages provide a way to maintain multiple configuration versions for a package.

 Send a `POST` request to the URL endpoint `/v1/config/stages` including an existing configuration package, e.g. `example-cmdb`.
 The request body must contain the `files` attribute with the value being a dictionary of file targets and their content.

-The example below will create a new file called `test.conf` underneath the `conf.d` directory populated by the sent configuration.
+The example below will create a new file called `test.conf` in the `conf.d` directory.

-The Icinga 2 API returns the `package` name this stage was created for, and also generates a unique name for the `package` attribute you'll need for later requests.
+The Icinga 2 API returns the `package` name this stage was created for, and also generates a unique name for the `stage` attribute you'll need for later requests.

-Note: This example contains an error (`chec_command`), do not blindly copy paste it.
+Note: This example contains an error (`chec_command`).
+This is intentional.

     $ curl -k -s -u root:icinga -H 'Accept: application/json' -X POST -d '{ "files": { "conf.d/test.conf": "object Host \"cfg-mgmt\" { chec_command = \"dummy\" }" } }' https://localhost:5665/v1/config/stages/example-cmdb | python -m json.tool
     {